Tykhyy's Conjecture on finite mapping class group orbits: Introduction

 For this reason, we'll refer to the finite mapping class group orbits of Theorem~\ref{intro:finite-orbit-n=6} as \emph{jester's hat orbits}.
 Jester's hat orbits already appeared in several places in the literature such as in Diarra's work on pullback orbits~\cite{diarra-pull-back}.
 The new contribution of Theorem~\ref{intro:finite-orbit-n=6} is that jester's hat orbits are the only possible kind of finite orbits for DT representations of $6$-punctured spheres.

-A classification of finite mapping class group orbits has been completed in the case of 4-punctured spheres by Lisovyy--Tykhyy~\cite{LT} and for 5-punctured spheres by Tykhyy~\cite{tykhyy}.
-The two classifications have a rich history (Section~\ref{sec:history-and-motivations}) and concern all representations with values in $\SL_2\C$, covering in particular the case of DT representations.
-Our methods recover Tykhyy's list of finite orbits for 5-punctured spheres in the special case of DT representations (Theorem~\ref{thm:angle-vector-alpha-with-finite-orbits-n=5}).
-The finite orbits are of three different kinds, all of pullback type.
-The first two come as 1-parameter families.
-Because of the shape of the triangle chain representing one of their orbit points, we refer to them as \emph{hang-glider orbits} (Section~\ref{sec:proof-thm-finite-orbits-n=5-1}) and \emph{sand clock orbits} (Section~\ref{sec:proof-thm-finite-orbits-n=5-2}).
+\cm{Moving beyond DT representations, our next and main result completes the classification of all finite mapping class group orbits for $\SL_2\C$ representations of genus-0 surface groups.
+This problem has a long and rich history (Section~\ref{sec:history-and-motivations}), going back to the early $20^\textrm{th}$ century and the study of ``special'' (or algebraic) solutions to isomonodromy differential equations such as Painlevé~\Romannum{6}.} A classification of all finite mapping class group orbits \cm{for $\SL_2\C$ representations} has been completed in the case of 4-punctured spheres by Lisovyy--Tykhyy~\cite{LT} and \cm{a computer-aided classification was achieved by Tykhyy for 5-punctured spheres~\cite{tykhyy}.} \cm{Our methods use Lisovyy--Tykhyy's results, but are independent of Tykhyy's later work on 5-punctured spheres.} In particular, we recover Tykhyy's list of finite orbits for 5-punctured spheres in the special case of DT representations (Theorem~\ref{thm:angle-vector-alpha-with-finite-orbits-n=5}).
+Those finite orbits are of three different kinds, all of pullback type.
+The first two come as 1-parameter families. \cm{Motivated by the shape of triangle chains representing particular orbit points, all of which consist of three triangles,} we refer to them as \emph{hang-glider orbits} (Section~\ref{sec:proof-thm-finite-orbits-n=5-1}) and \emph{sand clock orbits} (Section~\ref{sec:proof-thm-finite-orbits-n=5-2}).
 They are of respective length $9$ and $12$ and their orbit points are listed in Tables~\ref{tab:hang-glider-orbit} \&~\ref{tab:sand-clock-orbit} in Appendix~\ref{app:tables}.
 The last orbit is rather exceptional as it only exists for a very particular choice of peripheral elliptic classes.
 We call it the \emph{bat orbit} (Section~\ref{sec:proof-thm-finite-orbits-n=5-3}).
 It is made of 105 orbit points, all listed in Table~\ref{tab:bat-orbit} in Appendix~\ref{app:tables}.